Online registration for volunteering at the Cancer Research UK London Winter Run is OPEN! Sign up here!

 - A small bag with a drink and nibbles to eat

-To really get into the spirit of the event if you’d like to please also add some fun winter wear like retro ski gear to your outfit too!
+To really get into the spirit of the event if you’d like to please also feel free to add some fun wintery fancy dress, like retro ski gear, to your outfit too!
 But if you’d rather not that is absolutely fine too!
-When planning your outfit please remember that you will need to put on a volunteer bib over the top of your coat etc & that it will need to be visible so you are identifiable as part of the event crew.
+When planning your outfit please remember that you will need to put on a volunteer bib over the top of your clothes etc and that it will need to be visible at all times so you are identifiable as part of the event crew.

 What should I do to prepare myself to be volunteering at the event?